GLaDO8/IViE_corpus_british_dialects_classification/README.md

-# Dialect_classification
-MFCC based British English dialects classification

-# ASR
+# Overview
 There is a major misconception about **dialects and accents** being interchangeable words.
 Dialects are variations in the wordings, the grammar and the pronunciations in the same language whereas accents are just variations in pronunciations.
 Different dialects and accents arise due to a lot of factors like age, gender, culture, and locality.

+## Dataset
+The dataset contains 9 dialects from various regions of UK.
+Recordings of male and female speakers were made in
+* **London**
+* **Cambridge**
+* **Cardiff**
+* **Liverpool**
+* **Bradford**
+* **Leeds**
+* **Newcastle**
+* **Belfast** in Northern Ireland
+* **Dublin** in the Republic of Ireland.

+Three of our speaker groups are from ethnic minorities: we have recorded bilingual **Punjabi-English** speakers, bilingual **Welsh-English** speakers and speakers of **Caribbean** descent.

+The dataset has 9 folders with 67 audio samples each.
+The audio samples are narrations of a Cinderella passage which can be found [here](http://www.phon.ox.ac.uk/files/apps/IViE/stimuli.php).

+## Motivation
 The variations in wordings for different dialects has caused many ASR (Automatic Speech Recognition) applications to often fail in recognizing user’s speech.
 This has encouraged people to find ways to distinguish dialects.
 Different grammar and word selection in dialects force us to understand how each dialect use phonemes.  **Phonemes** are what differentiate words from one other in a particular dialect/language.
-By finding patterns in phonemes, we can possibly try classifying them.
+By finding patterns in different phonemes which make up a word in different dialects, we can possibly try classifying them.

 ## Approach
 Because phonemes are part of words, we need to break down our audio samples into small parts for analysis.
-For this, we break down the audio signal into small parts which approximately contain only one phoneme.
+For this, we break down the audio signal into small parts which approximately contain enough spectral content on how different phonemes make up each word.
 Each small part would be one frame.
-Statistically, the length of one frame is usually around 25ms.
+Statistically, the length of one frame is usually around **25ms**.
 Anything more or less than this makes the spectral content of the frame ambiguous.
 While breaking down our audio sample into frames, we make sure there is some overlap present between them to find a correlation between adjacent phonemes.
 This overlap is called stride (just like the stride in convolutional neural networks).
-Again, statistically, this stride is taken to be around 15ms.
+Again, statistically, this stride is taken to be around **15ms**.
 Anything less won’t be useful and anything more would increase overfitting.
 This is done because, in dialects, the temporal positioning of phonemes in speech also plays a huge role.
 A phoneme may change to some other phoneme when placed adjacent to some other phoneme.

 ```py
 framelength, framestride, nfft, num_fbanks, n_cep_coeff = 0.025, 0.015, 512, 40, 12